-The rate is reduced to 15.4 per cent (or less) where the recipient holds less than 10 per cent of the Danish company and the Competent Authority of the recipient's domicile state of residence are obliged to exchange information with the Danish Tax Agency under a bilateral tax treaty, international treaty or an administrative agreement.
+The rate is reduced to 15.4 per cent (or less) where the recipient holds less than 10 per cent of the Danish company and the competent authority of the recipient's domicile state of residence are obliged to exchange information with the Danish Tax Agency under a bilateral tax treaty, an international treaty or an administrative agreement.

 Similarly, most of Denmark's tax treaties contain a beneficial ownership criterion to qualify for benefits under the treaty.
-Case law shows that the Danish courts rely heavily in the OECD Commentary when interpreting beneficial ownership as it relates to Danish tax treaties.
+Case law shows that the Danish courts rely heavily in the Organisation for Economic Co-operation and Development (OECD) Commentary when interpreting beneficial ownership as it relates to Danish tax treaties.